Ivan Bocharov (ice hockey)

-Ivan Kirillovich Bocharov (Иван Кириллович Бочаров; born 18 May 1995) is a Russian professional ice hockey goaltender currently playing for HC Lada Togliatti of the Kontinental Hockey League (KHL).
+Ivan Kirillovich Bocharov (Иван Кириллович Бочаров; born 18 May 1995) is a Russian professional ice hockey goaltender currently playing for HC Sochi of the Kontinental Hockey League (KHL).

 Playing career

 Bocharov made his debut in the KHL during the 2017–18 season, with HC Dynamo Moscow.
 On 8 May 2020, Bocharov was signed to a two-year contract extension with Dynamo Moscow.

 Following his fifth season with Dynamo, Bocharov left as a free agent and signed a two-year contract with Lokomotiv Yaroslavl on 1 May 2022.

 At the conclusion of his contract with Lokomotiv, Bocharov left as a free agent and was signed to a one-year contract with his third KHL outfit, Torpedo Nizhny Novgorod on 9 July 2024.
 In the 2024-25 season, Bocharov collected 12 wins in 35 appearances with Torpedo, registering a .911 save percentage.

 Leaving Torpedo at the completion of his contract, Bocharov continued in the KHL in signing a one-year contract with Lada Togliatti on 7 June 2025.
+After a lone season as the starting goaltender for Togliatti, Bocharov left to sign another one-year contract with Divisional club, HC Sochi, on 3 June 2026.